neurobagel/documentation/docs/infrastructure.md

     For example, if `NB_GRAPH_DB=my_db`, then
     `rep:repositoryID "my_db" ;`.

-    You can use this example file and save it as `data-config.ttl` locally:
+    You can edit this example file and save it as `data-config.ttl` locally:

     ```turtle hl_lines="11"